dumbledad/adventofcode/README.md

   - [ ] Functional programming style built in list etc. handling (e.g. `map`)
   - [ ] NumPy
   - [ ] Pandas

+## Reflections

+### Day 1

+- Careful about the end of inputs, does the final `add` get triggered correctly
+- Pandas `nlargest` was useful and [more performant](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.nlargest.html#pandas.DataFrame.nlargest) than sorting.
+- Make sure the debugger is working

+### Day 3

+- `@classmethod` is handy to make things testable
+- Use `pytest` and write simple unit tests as I go along so I have confidence about the utility methods

+### Day 4

+- Other code niceties are `_private_methods` (a convention) `@property` and `from functools import cached_property`
+- Good tests really sped this up, but

+### Day 5

+- Edge conditions not present in test data floored me repeatedly.
+When I refactor it's important that tests catch new errors
+- Are regexes simpler/better than raw indexes?